LiamXiahou/Bike_Share_CaseStudy/README.md

 }
 ```
 \
-Output file to excel from which found some errors as below: \
+Output file to excel from which found some errors as below highlighted in red: \
 ![image](https://user-images.githubusercontent.com/102010540/160207805-0850b8ff-7b1d-41d8-8b14-9d0c84ec18fa.png)
 \
 ### How does it help you answer your question? --> TBD